PicassoCT/MOSAIC/Documents/SmokeRibbons.md

 offsets, direction modes, simulation clock, local preview and resource cleanup.
 They also check size-dependent distance cutoffs, fading and re-entry into range.
 The tests do not replace an in-game check on Recoil and the target GPU.

+## Aerosol drones

+All four aerosol drones use the hidden `emitor` piece for downward ribbons in place of their spray CEGs.
+Blue Depressol, pink Tollwutox, orange Orgyanyl and green Wanderlost retain their colour identities.
+The existing airborne/tank condition controls registration and removal; chemical effects and consumption are unchanged.
+Death removes the plume.

+`groundDirected = true` forces world-down emission and fits length to terrain (or water at zero height).
+Wind and motion bend it horizontally; vertical drift is suppressed.
+The renderer samples terrain under the emitter for size culling and at the displaced tail for its final length.
+This requires no synced height updates.
+The ribbon fades toward the surface; it does not collide with buildings or simulate pooling or terrain-following smoke on steep slopes.
+Width is 22, with three strands, zero self-illumination and the usual size-based cutoff.